etingof/pysmi/docs/source/developer-documentation.rst

 Fetching ASN.1 MIBs
 -------------------

-PySMI offers three distinct transport mechanisms for fetching MIBs by name from specific locations.
+PySMI offers a handful of distinct transport mechanisms for fetching MIBs by name from specific locations.
 In all cases MIB module name to file name match may not be exact -- some name fuzzying can be performed to mitigate possible changes to MIB file name.